China's spiraling Delta variant outbreak hits Wuhan, prompting mass testing of 11 million residents

 Hong Kong (CNN)China's spiraling Delta variant outbreak has reached Wuhan, the original epicenter of the pandemic, prompting citywide coronavirus testing as authorities scramble to contain the city's first reported local infections in more than a year.

 China is grappling with its worst outbreak in months, with more than 300 cases detected in more than two dozen cities across the country.
+The speed and scale of the spread has spurred mass travel restrictions, reminiscent of the stringent measures adopted during the country's initial outbreak in early 2020.

 On Monday, seven infections were reported among migrant workers in Wuhan, the central Chinese city where the coronavirus was first detected in December 2019.
 As of Wednesday, a total of 20 local infections have been reported, including 8 asymptomatic cases, according to the Hubei provincial health commission.